byme8/DuckInterface/README.md

 }
 ```

-The second one looks for method call and variable assignments to undestand how the duckable interface may be used.
+The second one looks for a method call and variable assignments to understand how the duckable interface may be used.
 For example, lets look for next snippet:
 ``` cs
 var result = Do(addCalculator, 10, 20);
 ```

-The analyzer will see that the ``` Do ``` method has argument with type ``` DICalculator ```, then it will check the type of ``` addCalculator ``` variable.
+The analyzer will see that the ``` Do ``` method has an argument with type ``` DICalculator ```, then it will check the type of ``` addCalculator ``` variable.
-If the type has all required members, the source generator will extend the ``` DICalculator ```.
+If the type has all the required members, the source generator will extend the ``` DICalculator ```.
 The extension will look like that:
 ``` cs
 public partial class DICalculator
 {